Burslem School of Art: History

+Pottery was made on the site of the school from the early Middle Ages.

 The art school originated in 1853.
 In the nineteenth century each of the towns making up the (future) city of Stoke-on-Trent founded its own art school, the Burslem school moving into the Wedgwood Institute when it was completed in the 1860s.
 In 1906 the foundation stone was laid of a purpose-built art school, and the institution moved across Queen Street to this accommodation designed by A.R.
 Wood, a local architect.
 The new building with its distinctive large windows helped Burlem School of Art become pre-eminent in the district.
 Its heyday was recalled in Pottery Ladies, a series of TV documentaries made in 1985.